cylc/cylc-doc/src/user-guide/running-suites.rst

 :term:`final cycle point`.
 These determine the range between which Cylc will schedule tasks to run.

-By default when you launch a Cylc :term:`scheduler` to run the workflow it will start at the :term:`initial cycle point` and stop at the :term:`final cycle point`, however, it is possible to start and stop the scheduler at any arbitrary point.
+By default when you launch a Cylc :term:`scheduler` to run the workflow, it will start at the :term:`initial cycle point` and stop at the :term:`final cycle point`.
+However, it is possible to start and stop the scheduler at any arbitrary point.

 To do this we use a :term:`start cycle point` and/or :term:`stop cycle point`